How important is cache?

 (see #3 above).
 Windows will prompt you before deleting these

 files.
 Click OK.
-Then click OK at Internet Options to close
+Then click OK at Internet Options to

 the window.